 I've had my work shared in major publications such as Sports Illustrated, The Washington Post, The New York Daily News, Bleacher Report, Rolling Stone and CNN.
-And I've been showcased as an analyst on ESPN, FOX, CBS, NBC and Yahoo!
+And I've been showcased as a radio analyst on ESPN, FOX, CBS, NBC and Yahoo!
 Sports.
 Earlier in my career, I designed pages for the Washington Examiner, beat reported on the Chicago Bears, and wrote athlete profiles for SLAM Magazine.

 Growing up in a town of 500 people in rural Illinois, this profession has taken me across the country — from Illinois State University (for four years) to Washington D.C. (for three years) to Los Angeles (for two years).
 On the side to journalism, I'm authoring a book about perseverance through adversity — starring my late father.
 When I'm not near a keyboard, I'm likely training for a marathon (No. 12 was in Seattle).
 My personal passions include volunteer endeavors with Chicago Public Schools (coaching 5th-8th grade school basketball), Agape (counseling at abuse shelters in Africa), Walk With Sally (a Big Brother program in Los Angeles) and The Seany Foundation (a cancer-fighting summer program in San Diego).